PalNilsson/ask-duckdb/README.md

 **Ask DuckDB** lets you query DuckDB databases using natural language questions powered by modern LLMs (Gemini 2.5 / Mistral Large / others).
 It’s part of the *Ask PanDA* ecosystem, providing an intelligent interface between human queries and structured SQL data.

+**Note** You need to provide a DuckDB database file.
+If you want to produce one for ATLAS queuedata, please see the json2duckdb tool provided separately.

 ---

 ## 🚀 Overview